mlins/hiring_homework_assignment_readme/README.md

-# Mobile Doorman Homework Assignment
+# Zego/Mobile Doorman Homework Assignment

-We designed this homework assignement as part of the hiring evaluation process at Mobile Doorman.
+We designed this homework assignement as part of the hiring evaluation process at Zego/Mobile Doorman.
 Please send any questions to mlins@gozego.com

 You can use whichever ruby framework/tools/gems (or no framework/tools/gems) that you feel comfortable with.
 Please design this in a way that you would for something that would go live into production (tests, docs, etc).